tonis2/ktx.c3/README.md

 KTX2 texture encoding/decoding in pure C3 — a game-development-focused port
 of [KTX-Software](https://github.com/KhronosGroup/KTX-Software) for
-Vulkan-based engines and asset pipelines (e.g. embedding textures/normal maps in a glTF exporter).
+Vulkan-based engines and asset pipelines.

 ## What it does